-The SENCO for Lyng Primary is Laura Beresford.
+The SENCO for Lyng Primary is Laura Deeley.
 It is the SENCO's role to ensure that the provision we provide for our children with SEN is the very best.
-It is the SENCO's role to ensure that children with SEN are making progress in school and in The Hive and that they are meeting their individual targets set in their ECHP's.
-It is also the SENCO's role to monitor The Hive's provision.
+It is the SENCO's role to ensure that children with SEN are making progress in school, The Hive and Blossoms and that they are meeting their individual targets set in outside agency reports and EHCP's.
+It is also the SENCO's role to monitor The Hive's and Blossom's provision.
 This will be done through observations, drop in sessions, data analysis and pupil conferencing.
 The SENCO will also routinely organise EHCP Progress Reviews with school staff.
 Every child with an EHCP has a half termly progress review where targets are reviewed and evidence towards them is monitored.
+These meeting also take place with the children in Early Years, where progress, provision and wellbeing of the children is discussed.